By using this site, you agree to the Privacy Policy and Terms of Use.

 Renewable Electricity as the Clear Alternative

-Wood burning contributes to climate change through substantial emissions from logging, sawmill activity, transport, and kiln drying, while black carbon acts as a very powerful short-lived contributor to global heating
+Emissions related to logging, sawmill activity, transport, and (often) kiln drying can be substantial.
+Further, emitted black carbon acts as a very powerful short lived contributor to global heating

 — BMJ Editorial Team, The BMJ (2026)